EXPRESSCLUSTER/PostgreSQL/PostgreSQL 18 with EXPRESSCLUSTER X on Windows.md

 ### **8. PostgreSQL Setup (Node1)**

-- Start the MySQL service to check it is working fine.
+- Start the PostgreSQL service to check it is working fine.

         - From services.msc start the PostgreSQL Service.
         - From services.msc stop the PostgreSQL Service.